inv4fee2020/pli_node_conf/node_autosetup.md

 ***

 **NOTE - When connecting to your nodes plugin GUI as outlined in ['fund your node'](https://docs.goplugin.co/plugin-installations/fund-your-node), you must use *_'HTTPS://your_node_ip:6689'_* instead.
-You will also note that the full URL is now printed to your screen.**
+You will also note that the full URL is now printed to your screen as per the example below.**

         Your Plugin node GUI IP address is as follows: